kjetilmjos/node-nmap-viewer/README.md

 The program is made to run on Ubuntu 15.10 and the readme will include all relevant information to get it working on a stock Ubuntu 15.10 system.

+The picture below shows the webpage that will be displayed when the program is running.

 ![alt tag](https://raw.githubusercontent.com/kjetilmjos/node-nmap-viewer/master/Ip overview.PNG)

 <h2> Installation of packages </h2>